Image of Cardiac wave background

 Image of Registry location illo

-How does the registry acquire AED locations?
+How does the registry acquire resource locations?

 Who administers the NEAR registry?